 Review the attributes in the VMware Identity Manager attributes to your LDAP directory attributes when you create the directory.
-These attributes will be synced for the users in the directory.page and add additional attributes that you want to sync.
-You will map theNote:
+These attributes are synced for the users in the directory.page and add additional attributes that you want to sync.
+You map theNote:

 When you make changes to user attributes, consider the effect on other directories in the service.
 If you plan to add both Active Directory and LDAP directories, ensure that you do not mark any attributes required except for userName, which can be marked required.
 The settings in the User Attributes page apply to all directories in the service.
 If an attribute is marked required, users without that attribute are not synced to the VMware Identity Manager service.

 A Bind DN user account.
 Using a Bind DN user account with a non-expiring password is recommended.

 In your LDAP directory, the UUID of users and groups must be in plain text format.

 In your LDAP directory, a domain attribute must exist for all users and groups.